American Heritage Schools: Controversy

 In late 2018, the school faced criticism for expelling a male student at the Plantation campus for an alleged verbal attack on a girls' basketball coach in which he used profanity.
 An attorney for the family of the expelled student claimed the expulsion and the incident that led to it were partly the result of racial or socioeconomic discrimination by school staff, and that there was selective enforcement of the school's prohibition of profanity.
 In response, professional basketball player Dwyane Wade and actress Gabrielle Union, a parent couple who also had children enrolled at the school, issued a statement expressing support for the expelled student and said their son had also been harassed by the same coach in a separate incident.

-On February 10, 2025, the son of the school's president, Douglas Laurie, was removed from the school after a video surfaced showing him using a racial slur.